 Beldorney Estate

 Beldorney is a 349-hectare grassland-dominated estate, situated in Aberdeenshire.
-The contrast of land from Bunloit’s mosaic of habitats gives us the opportunity to implement lessons learned on Bunloit to a blank canvas for nature-recovery work, rewilding the land from the ground up.
+The contrast of land from Bunloit’s mosaic of habitats gives us the opportunity to implement lessons learned on Bunloit to this site; rewilding the land from the ground up.
 We plan riparian rewilding along the River Deveron and regenerative agriculture on some of the grassland.

 Being situated in an area under-populated since the first world war (The Cabrach), and having ten ruined crofts, the estate is well suited for helping with re-peopling.